act-rules/act-rules.github.io/_rules/SC2-4-2-page-has-title.md

 #### Passed example 2

-This page give a `title` to an iframe.
+This page gives a `title` to an iframe.

 ```html
 <html>